emixbal/go-mongo/readme.md

-# Go Fiber Boilerplate with Gorm ORM
+# Go Fiber Boilerplate with Mongodb
 This boilerplate app is using Go version 1.17 because I think for now this is the most updated release.

 ## Installation